chakravala/Grassmann.jl/README.md

 It is currently possible to do both high-performance numerical computations with `Grassmann` and it is also currently possible to use symbolic scalar coefficients when the `Reduce` package is also loaded (compatibility instructions at bottom).

+Products available for high-performance and sparse computation include `∧,∨,⋅,*` (which are exterior, regressive, interior, and geometric).

+#### Design, code generation

+Due to the abstract generality of the product algebra code generation, it is possible to extend the `Grassmann` library to include additional high performance products with few extra definitions.
+Operations on ultra-sparse representations for very high dimensional algebras will be gaining further performance enhancements in future updates, while the standard lower dimensional algebras already are highly performant and optimized.
+Thanks to the design of the product algebra code generation, any additional optimizations to the type stability will automatically enhance all the different products simultaneously.
+Likewise, any new product formulas will be able to quickly gain from the setup of all of the existing optimizations.

 ### Requirements

 Availability of this package and its subpackages can be automatically handled with the Julia package manager; however, when the `master` branch is used it is possible that some of the dependencies also require a development branch before the release.
 This may include (but is not limited to) the following packages: